 Another source of an unusual water smell could be the growth of algae in the source water used by the water utility.
-Algal toxins cannot be removed by ordinary water filtration methods.
-If algal contamination is reported by your water utility – as happened repeatedly in lake Erie, which supplies water to the city of Toledo, Ohio – temporary use of an emergency bottled water supply may be necessary.
+Algae toxins cannot be removed by ordinary water filtration methods.
+If your water utility reports algae contamination, you may need to use bottled water temporarily.

-Each water system regulates its own use of chlorine to disinfect water.
-Especially after large rainstorms – when large amounts of plant and animal waste, sewer discharge and urban runoff can end up in the water – your water system may add more chlorine or other disinfectants to treat potentially larger numbers of disease-causing microorganisms.
-These disinfectants, while essential to protect public health from waterborne diseases, create carcinogenic disinfection byproducts.
-To deal with excess chlorine and disinfection byproducts, you may consider installing a home water filter specifically designed to remove these chemicals from drinking water.
-EWG has developed an extensive online guide to help you find the right one for you.
+Although essential to protect public health from waterborne diseases, these disinfectants also leave behind carcinogenic disinfection byproducts.
+To deal with excess chlorine and disinfection byproducts, you may want to install a home water filter designed to remove these chemicals from drinking water.
+EWG has developed an extensive online guide to help you find the right one.

-18. My community has issued a boil water alert.
+My community has issued a “boil water” alert.
 What does that mean?